ericcgu/digitalocean_k8s_challenge_2021/README.md

-# Using Gitlab Actions and ArgoCD to Perform a GitOps Style Continuous Release Process & Delivery Pipeline: FastAPI Microservice to Digital Ocean Kubernetes
+# Using Gitlab Actions and ArgoCD to Perform a GitOps Style Continuous Release Process

-## 1. Creating FastAPI Base Image
+## FastAPI Microservice to Digital Ocean Kubernetes

+### FastAPI and Docker

 I created a FastAPI API Project.
 I created the Dockerfile and deployed it on localhost.